Skip to main content

 • The memory-synced plugin is part of RxDB Premium 👑.
 It is not part of the default RxDB module.

-While the memory-synced storage works, it is not the best option for most users.
-Instead consider using the (newer) memory-mapped RxStorage which has better trade-offs and is easier to configure.
+The memory-synced was removed in RxDB version 16.
+Instead consider using the newer and better memory-mapped RxStorage which has better trade-offs and is easier to configure.

 Usage